Muhammad Moin Aamir Pirzada: Early life and education

 He was born on 9 August 1972 in Karachi.

 He has a degree of Bachelors of Arts from Balochistan University and a degree of Master of Arts in Political Science from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-125 KARACHI-XXXVII in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-125 KARACHI-XXXVII in the 2013 Pakistani general election.